CharcoalStyles/questing-puzzles-flx/worklog.md

 More procrastination!

 I thought it might be nice to have a menu system that is a little nicer to make.
-I came across another livbrary, but wasted a few hours to not get it working.
+I came across another library, but wasted a few hours to not get it working.

 So I've started my own!
 It currently is accessible though keyboard and mouse (and possibly touch).
-It has defauilt animations for selection and deselection, as well as unselectable items; commonly known as labels.
+It has default animations for selection and deselection, as well as unselectable items; commonly known as labels.

 Eventually there will be more options; I'm thinking different anims, joystick support (duh), and other menu options, like number scrolling and selectable options from a list/array.
 You know, usual game menu stuff.